 When organizations fail to understand the generational differences, it has a huge impact on many levels.
 From lower performance to higher turnover rates are just a few issues an organization may face.
 A better understanding of each generation, its workplace needs and how each generation can effectively interact in the workplace can minimize some of the negative impacts on organizational performance

-- Identify the four generations, and describe the characteristics of each generation.
+- Identify the five generations, and describe the characteristics of each generation.